VirgilSecurity/virgil-sdk-php/docs/keys.md

 > Confirm public key’s data if X-VIRGILREQUEST-SIGN HTTP header was omitted on deleteKey() action or resetKey action was invoked.

-> In this case user must collect all confirmation codes sent to all confirmed UDIDs and specify them in the request body in confirmation_codes parameter as well ac action_token parameter received on previous endpoint.
+> In this case user must collect all confirmation codes sent to all confirmed UDIDs and specify them in the request body in confirmation_codes parameter as well ac action_token parameter received on previous action.

 ```php
 <?php